-Art 9
+Art 9 (2D Design)

 Basic 2D art and design foundations elements and principles will be studied in this studio course.
-Projects will be given in a sequential manner specific to the design considerations being explored.
+Projects will be given in a stepped, sequential manner specific to the design considerations being explored.
+This course is designed as a prerequisite to ART 10 (Color Theory).

-Art 10
+Art 10 (Color Theory)

-Meant to follow ART 9; 2D color theory elements, principles and theory will be examined in this studio course.
-Projects will be given in a sequential manner specific to the color theory considerations being explored.
+Meant to follow ART 9.
+2D color theory elements, principles and theory will be examined in this studio course.
+Projects will be given in a stepped, sequential manner specific to the color theory considerations being explored.
+A basic understanding of art history and the history of color theory will also be developed in this course.
+This course is designed as a prerequisite to Art Elective.